 For air conditioners, easy routine maintenance, such as replacing or cleaning air filters, can lower your cooling system’s energy consumption.

-- Always try to unplug your smartphone battery chargers when not in use
+Always try to unplug your smartphone battery chargers when not in use

-- Consider switching to energy-efficient light bulbs:
+Consider switching to energy-efficient light bulbs:

-Most traditional light bulbs in our homes consume almost 95% of the energy supplied as they tend to produce lots of heat, while only 5% is useful in producing light.
-When compared to Halogen incandescent bulbs and compact fluorescent lights (CFLs), and light-emitting diode bulbs (LEDs), we see a massive reduction from 25-80 percent less electricity and last 3 to 25 times longer than traditional bulbs.
-Try to replace traditional light bulbs or use them sparingly.
-Leaving them on for long periods is highly wasteful.
-Also when not in use, always turn off light bulbs to save energy.
+The majority of standard light bulbs in our houses absorb over 95% of the energy supplied since they generate a lot of heat, while only 5% is helpful for providing light.
+When compared to Halogen incandescent bulbs, compact fluorescent lights (CFLs), and light-emitting diode bulbs (LEDs), we see a substantial reduction in electricity consumption of 25-80 percent and a lifespan of 3 to 25 times that of typical bulbs.
+Replace or use traditional light bulbs infrequently.
+It is quite wasteful to leave them on for extended periods of time.
+Also, turn off light bulbs when not in use to save energy.

 Limit the usage of water heaters:

-- Purchase only energy-efficient appliances:
+Purchase only energy-efficient appliances:

-Non energy-efficient appliances also account for a large amount of energy consumed in our homes, offices.
+Non-energy-efficient appliances also account for a large amount of energy consumed in our homes, offices.
 Always ensure energy-efficient appliances are installed.
 When not in use always turn off lights and electrical appliances.

-- Consider using power strips to plug your home electronics
+Consider using power strips to plug your home electronics

-Try using power adaptors and extension boards to reduce energy consumption, always turn off power adaptors and extension when equipment is not in use.
+Try using power adaptors and extension boards to reduce energy consumption, always turn off power adaptors and extensions when equipment is not in use.
 You’ll stop these devices from using energy when idle with one convenient switch.